GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  - Test that you server is talking to the clients and vice versa :
+  - Test that the server is talking to the clients and vice versa:

   ```bash